dinooo13/fmeyer.dev-content/post/mutation-testing/index.en.md

     }
 ```

-I replaced the `&&` with a `||`, now every age equal or above 18 OR equal or lower than 99.
-If our test is not catching this
+I replaced the `&&` with a `||`, now every age equal or above 18 OR equal or lower than 99 is valid.
+If our test is not
-change to our code, we're gonna have problem because every age is now allowed in our application.
-If we negate the
+catching this change to our code, we're gonna have problem because every age is now allowed in our application.
+If we
-expression with a `!` `!($age >= 18 && $age <= 99)` we get a different problem now every age out of our range is accepted.
+negate the expression with a `!` we get this `!($age >= 18 && $age <= 99)` we have a different problem now every age out
-What we did to our code example is basically what the logic mutation does automatically.
+of our range is accepted.
+What we did to our code example is basically what the logic mutation does automatically for us.

 ### More mutations